Baby Kale and Brown Rice Salad with Feta and Clementines

 - Also, I’m curious, how do you pronounce “pecans?”
 Pee-CANs or Pee-KAHNs?
 I say the former.
 If you pronounce it another way, let me know.

 - Feta cheese: This cheese has bold, tangy, and salty flavours.
 I like to crumble the feta into very small pieces so that you get a little bit of creamy cheese with each bite.

 - A simple dressing: It’s made with more clementines (the juice), extra virgin olive oil (I like to use a mild variety that’s floral, slightly pungent, and low in bitterness, but use the type that you like best in salads), a little maple syrup for rich sweetness, and a pinch of salt and pepper.

-Overall this salad is:
+Overall this kale and brown rice salad is:

 - Can be served warm or chilled: Mix the ingredients in warm rice and serve right away or let it chill in the refrigerator and serve as a cold salad.